 While slavery was legal in the city, free African-Americans developed churches and other organizations to assist their persecuted brothers and sisters.
-In fact, there was an order of magnitude more free persons of color in Baltimore — the most Free Blacks of any Southern city.
+In fact, there was an order of magnitude more free persons of color in Baltimore than in any other Southern city.
 The African Methodist Episcopal Conference took place in the city in 1827, and the famous St. James Episcopal Church was founded in 1827.
 The first Black private school for girls, the Oblate Order, was founded in 1829.

 Frederick Douglass worked the docks of Fells Point in East Baltimore and Harriet Tubman passed through many times on her sojourns.

 By 1850, there were over 25,000 free persons of color in the city, comprising 15% of the city population.
-They set up 30 to 40 mutual aid societies for business, fraternity, welfare and insurance.
+They set up 30 to 40 mutual aid societies for business, fraternity, welfare, and insurance.
 After the Civil War, African-Americans opened Centenary Biblical Institute, which became a hub of African-American culture and activism.
-Today is has become Morgan State University.
+Today, it has become Morgan State University.

 In 1885, the Baltimore Mutual United Brotherhood of Liberty was founded.
 This organization used the courts to pursue civil rights for African-Americans.
 In 1892, the Baltimore Afro-American Newspaper was founded.
-It is one of the longest standing black newspapers still publishing.
-Soon afterwards, Paul Lawrence Dunbar High School and Frederick Douglass High Schools were formed.
+It is one of the longest-standing black newspapers and is still published.
+Soon afterward, Paul Lawrence Dunbar High School and Frederick Douglass High Schools were formed.

 In the early 1900s, Jim Crow was meeting all challenges.
 The 1910 purchase of a row house at 1834 McCulloh Street by W. Ashbie Hawkins, an African American, flew in the face of the understood racial demarcation line.
 It prompted Baltimore City Council to pass four residential segregation laws between 1910 and 1913.
 When the U.S. Supreme Court declared this method unconstitutional in 1917, more racially restrictive covenants and redevelopment became the local instruments of discrimination.

 Swelling with immigration, by 1958 African Americans comprised over 50% of Baltimore public schools.
 A heavy dose of real estate redlining ensued.
-Conditions were ripe for the 1968 riots and fair housing laws to triggered white flight to the suburbs without replacement of their middle-class tax base.
-The same story played out in New York, Chicago, Detroit, Philadelphia, Los Angeles, Cleveland and other cities.
+Conditions were ripe for the 1968 riots and fair housing laws to trigger White-Flight to the suburbs without replacement of their middle-class tax base.
+The same story played out in New York, Chicago, Detroit, Philadelphia, Los Angeles, Cleveland, St. Louis, and other cities.